 Finally, if you like to cavort with fellow homosexuals when considering your hospitality, Madrid does boast its own ‘hetero-friendly’ Axel Hotel.

-For a quintessential taste of Madrid check out the menu at old-school Sylkar.
+For a quintessential taste of Madrid, check out the menu at old-school Sylar.
 Best known for Spanish omelettes (tortilla de patatas), you should also look forward to their winning wine list.
 If you’re a culinary adventurer, their tripe is worth a try.

 Want to step things up several notches?
 There are so many Michelin-starred restaurants in Madrid (22) they deserve their own reality show.
 Sitting atop this celestial pile is DiverXO, the only restaurant with three stars to its name.
-It’s described as, “a journey through the hedonistic, greedy and creative world of Dabiz Muñoz,” the chef behind the vision.
-Other Michelin-rated marvels include Ramón Freixa Madrid, Coque, and Kabuki – which marries Japanese and Mediterranean flavours.
+It’s described as “a journey through the hedonistic, greedy and creative world of Dabiz Muñoz,” the chef behind the vision.
+Other Michelin-rated marvels include Coque and Kabuki – which marries Japanese and Mediterranean flavours.

 If you love mushrooms without the magic, check out El Cisne Azul.
 Conveniently located in the gaybourhood, it’s unassuming but offers an array of fungi to tantalize your taste buds.